-US home price growth slowed in October
+Seattle drops out of top 3 cities for fastest-growing home prices

 WASHINGTON (AP) — U.S. home price growth slowed in October, a likely consequence of higher mortgage rates having worsened affordability and causing sales to fall.

+Seattle, which for nearly two years led the 20-city S&P CoreLogic Case-Shiller index in annual price growth for homes, fell out of the top three metro areas.
+Las Vegas, San Francisco and Phoenix reported the highest year-over-year gains among the 20 cities.

-The S&P CoreLogic Case-Shiller 20-city home price index rose 5 percent from a year earlier, down from an annual gain of 5.2 percent in September.
-That’s down from a 5.5 percent yearly gain in the previous month.
+The 20-city home price index rose 5 percent from a year earlier, down from an annual gain of 5.2 percent in September, according to a Wednesday report.

 Most Read Business Stories